The Bankrate promise

 How to lower what you pay in credit card interest

 Here’s how you can save money on credit card interest now and in the future:

 - Pay your bill in full each month.
 Most credit cards offer a grace period that begins on the last day of your billing cycle and ends on your payment due date.
 If you pay off your statement balance before your grace period ends, you aren’t charged interest on those purchases.
 Most cards allow you to set up autopay so that you never miss a payment.

 - Pay your bill early.
 You don’t have to wait until your billing statement closes to make a payment.
 In fact, you can reduce interest charges on revolving balances by paying your credit card bill early and reducing your average daily balance throughout the month.

 - Sign up for a balance transfer card.
 Already have costly debt?
 Consider transferring your balance to a credit card that offers a 0 percent intro APR period.
 The best balance transfer credit cards offer up to 21 months of no interest before the regular APR kicks in.

 - Ask for a lower rate.
 If you want a lower credit card interest rate, call your issuer and ask.
 Of course, make sure to know the details of your current APR, statement due date and any current balance you have before you pick up the phone.

 The bottom line

-Your APR is a key part of understanding your credit card bill.
+If you have a credit card, it’s important to understand what APR is and when it might affect you.
 If you don’t plan to carry a balance on your credit card, you won’t have to worry about it too much.
-However, if you are among the many people who do carry a credit card balance, understanding your APR will make budgeting for your monthly credit card payments much easier.
+But if you find yourself needing to carry a credit card balance, understanding your APR will make managing your monthly credit card payments much easier.